CrunchyData/pg_featureserv/hugo/content/usage/query_data.md

 http://localhost:9000/collections/ne.admin_0_countries/items?limit=50&offset=200
 ```

-The default page size and the maximum page size
+Even if the `limit` parameter is not specified
+the response feature count is limited,
+to avoid overloading the server and client.
+The default number of features in a response
+is set by the configuration parameter `LimitDefault`.
+The maximum number of features which can be requested in the `limit` parameter
-are set by the configuration parameters `LimitDefault` and `LimitMax`.
+is set by the configuration parameters `LimitMax`.

 ### Ordering